Michael Volland: Military service

 In addition to his parish and academic ministries, Volland has served as a military chaplain.
 On 25 February 2013, he was commissioned in the Royal Army Chaplains' Department as a Chaplain to the Forces Fourth Class (equivalent in rank to captain).
 He then joined the Durham Army Cadet Force as a chaplain.
-On 24 June 2015, with his moving to Cambridge, he resigned his commission.
+On moving to Cambridge, he resigned his commission.

 Personal life

 Volland is married to Rachel.
 Together they have three children.